-7. Petitioner's Rebuttal Testimony.
-Mr. Timothy Duff (as entered into evidence as Petitioner's Exhibit 6), Mr. Goldenberg (as entered into evidence as Petitioner's Exhibit 3), Ms. Ham (as entered into evidence as Petitioner's Exhibit 5), Ms. Holbrook (as entered into evidence as Petitioner's Exhibit 8), and Ms. Douglas (as entered into evidence as Petitioner's Exhibit 10), all filed Testimony in rebuttal to the Testimony of the OUCC and CAC.
+8. Petitioner's Rebuttal Testimony.
+Mr. Timothy Duff, Mr. Goldenberg, Ms. Ham, Ms. Holbrook, and Ms. Douglas, all filed testimony in rebuttal to the testimony of the OUCC and CAC.

-Mr. Timothy Duff, General Manager, Market Solutions, Regulatory Strategy & Evaluation, testified in rebuttal to OUCC witness Edward T. Rutter's assertion that the Petitioner should not be entitled to lost margins or a shareholder incentive, because the proposed portfolio of programs fail the RIM Test.
-Mr. Duff testified that Mr. Rutter's claims do not cite any statutory authority in SEA 412 that requires the portfolio of programs to pass the RIM Test, nor does Mr. Rutter's citing to I. C. § 8-1-8.5-10(j) and (h) provide any specific language that ties the Commission's approval of lost margins or shareholder incentives to the Petitioner's portfolio of programs passing the RIM Test.
+Mr. Timothy Duff, General Manager, Market Solutions, Regulatory Strategy & Evaluation, testified in rebuttal to OUCC witness Edward T. Rutter's assertion that the Petitioner should not be entitled to lost margins or a shareholder incentive because the proposed portfolio of programs fail the RIM Test.
+Mr. Duff testified that Mr. Rutter's claims do not cite any statutory authority in SEA 412 that requires the portfolio of programs to pass the RIM Test, nor does Mr. Rutter's citing to Ind.
+Code § 8-1-8.5-10(j) and (h) provide any specific language that ties the Commission's approval of lost margins or shareholder incentives to the Petitioner's portfolio of programs passing the RIM Test.

-Mr. Duff further testified that he does not believe the RIM Test should be the primary or sole test used in the cost benefit analysis considered by the Commission over the three other standard costs tests (TRC, UCT and PCT) as there is no statutory guidance that would have any undue importance placed on the RIM Test in the Commission's consideration of a utility's EE Plan.
-Mr. Duff stated that the existing rules on Integrated Resource Planning provides that a cost benefit analysis include one or more of the RIM, UCT, TRC or PCT; however, the rules do not state the exclusivity of the RIM Test to determine cost-effectiveness.
+Mr. Duff further testified that he does not believe the RIM Test should be the primary or sole test used in the cost benefit analysis considered by the Commission over the three other standard cost tests (TRC, UCT and PCT) as there is no statutory guidance that would have any undue importance placed on the RIM Test in the Commission's consideration of a utility's EE plan.
+Mr. Duff stated that the existing rules on Integrated Resource Planning provide that a cost benefit analysis include one or more of the RIM, UCT, TRC or PCT; however, the rules do not state the exclusivity of the RIM Test to determine cost-effectiveness.